PHANTASM BY FOOTLIGHT

 “Please tell me you work here.”
 I said, believing the apparition to be a figment of my herbal intake.

-“Yes,” it said, adjusting his pompadour, “I’m in the cast!”
+“Yes,” it said, adjusting his wig, “I’m in the cast!”

 Having being crowbarred back from the edge of sleep, I was now able to examine the form closer.
 It was a small boy, surely no older than seven, decked indeed in an eighteenth century-style servant’s uniform, with accompanying mop of powdered white horsehair upon his head.
 The boy grinned conspiratorially and mirrored my relaxed demeanour against the shelving.